JonathanSuryaS/AI-Art-Detection-/README.md

 The models that we created consists of 5 models, 3 deep learning models, and 2 machine learning models with different feature extraction method.
 Here are the models that we created:
 - ResNet50V2
 - Xception
-- XGBoost dengan feature extraction HSV
+- XGBoost with HSV
-- Random Forest dengan feature extraction HSV
+- Random Forest with HSV
-- XGBoost dengan feature extraction HSV + Edge Detection
+- XGBoost with HSV + Edge Detection
-- Random Forest dengan feature extraction HSV + Edge Detection
+- Random Forest with HSV + Edge Detection
-- XGBoost dengan feature extraction MPEG7
+- XGBoost with MPEG7
-- Random Forest dengan feature extraction MPEG7
+- Random Forest with MPEG7

 # Experiment Results
 | **Model**               | **Total Images** | **Accuracy** |